Code-A-3/silent-auction/README.md

 - Registeration is implemented with password encryption
 - JWT is implemented to save session
 - cookie operations implemented to save authentication
-- all pages are showing different UI based on authhentication status and admin status
+- all pages are showing different UI based on authhentication status and admin status<br>

+(16.07.2024):<br>
+- API endpoints are secured with authentication and authorization checks<br>
+- adding new bid procedure is implemented<br>
+- progress bar is implemented<br>